wdavidw/phyla/commons/db_admin/configure.coffee.md

 instance of MariaDB and the existance of a usable db object available as the "mariadb" option.

-      if service.use.mariadb
+      if service.deps.mariadb
         options.engine ?= 'mariadb'
-      else if service.use.postgresql
+      else if service.deps.postgresql
         options.engine ?= 'postgresql'
-      else if service.use.mysql
+      else if service.deps.mysql
         options.engine ?= 'mysql'
       else
         options.engine ?= null